adrielgoodwin/builder/builder/README.md

 ## GLOBAL INPUT

 At the bottom of the state file you will see a text input with a settable function.
+This allows us to recieve text input from the user at any point of our application.
 ```
   FocusNode textInputFocus = FocusNode();
   TextEditingController textController = TextEditingController();